Mortgage life insurance

 Mortgage life insurance is a form of insurance specifically designed to protect a repayment mortgage.
 If the policyholder were to die while the mortgage life insurance was in force, the policy would pay out a capital sum that will be just sufficient to repay the outstanding mortgage.

 Mortgage life insurance is supposed to protect the borrower's ability to repay the mortgage for the lifetime of the mortgage.
 This is in contrast to private mortgage insurance, which is meant to protect the lender against the risk of default on the part of the borrower.

 The Mechanics

-When the insurance commences, the value of the insurance coverage must equal the capital outstanding on the repayment mortgage and the policy’s termination date must be the same as the date scheduled for the final payment on the repayment mortgage.
-The insurance company then calculates the annual rate at which the insurance coverage should decrease in order to mirror the value of the capital outstanding on the repayment mortgage.
-Even if the client is behind on repayments, the insurance will normally adhere to its original schedule and will not keep up with the outstanding debt.
+When the insurance commences, the value of the insurance coverage must equal the capital outstanding on the repayment mortgage, and the policy's termination date must coincide with the scheduled date for the final payment on the mortgage.
+The insurance company then calculates the annual rate at which the insurance coverage should decrease to mirror the value of the capital outstanding on the repayment mortgage.
+Even if the client falls behind on repayments, the insurance will typically adhere to its original schedule and will not increase the outstanding debt.

 Some mortgage life insurance policies will also pay out if the policyholder is diagnosed with a terminal illness from which the policyholder is expected to die within 12 months of diagnosis.
 Insurance companies sometimes add other features into their mortgage life insurance policies to reflect conditions in their country’s domestic insurance market and their domestic tax regulations.